Joseph Medill Patterson: Comic strips

 He took a hands-on approach to managing the Chicago Tribune Syndicate, distributor for his papers' comic strips.
 In 1921, he suggested the lead character of Gasoline Alley adopt a foundling child who became Skeezix, a central character in the strip.
 Patterson influenced Chester Gould's 1931 strip Dick Tracy, changing the title from Plainclothes Tracy, and he supported Gould's vision of a technical, grotesque and violent style of storytelling.
 Milton Caniff credited Patterson for suggesting a comic strip about the Orient, which led to the creation of Caniff's 1934 strip, Terry and the Pirates.

 Caniff recounted Patterson's role in creating Terry in a Time profile, "Escape Artist" (Monday, January 13, 1947):

 Patterson... stared coldly at Caniff and asked: "Ever do anything on the Orient?"
 Caniff hadn't.
 "You know," Joe Patterson mused, "adventure can still happen out there.
 There could be a beautiful lady pirate, the kind men fall for."
 In a few days Caniff was back with samples and 50 proposed titles; Patterson circled Terry and scribbled beside it and the Pirates.

 Another item of Patterson comic strip lore is that he rejected Dale Messick's strip Brenda Starr in 1940 because he "had tried a woman cartoonist once... and wanted no more of them."
 Patterson's assistant, Mollie Slott—later the vice president of the syndicate—saw the discarded samples, and encouraged Messick to change Brenda from a "girl bandit" to a reporter.
 Patterson grudgingly accepted the strip, but ran it in the Chicago Tribunes Sunday comic section, rather than the daily paper.
 He refused to run it in the Daily News, which finally carried Brenda Starr, Reporter in 1948, two years after Patterson's death.

+Family

+In 1902 he married Alice Higinbotham (son of Harlow Niles Higinbotham, a business partner of Marshall Field and President of the 1893 World's Columbian Exposition).
+Together they had three daughters; Elinor (born 1903), Alicia (born 1906) and Josephine (born 1913).
+Alicia once stated, "He had wanted a boy, instead of three daughters in succession, and that meant one of the Patterson girls would have to be his substitute son."
+Nearly 20 years later, in 1923 his mistress and future wife Mary King (news editor) gave birth to his only son and his daughters' half-brother, James Joseph Patterson, in England.
+Alice and Joseph did not divorce until June 10, 1938, with Alice charging him with desertion ten years prior in 1928; Alice was granted the divorce uncontested.
+He married Mary King on July 5, 1938.